 Sell your old textbooks

-Don’t let your textbooks from last semester clutter your apartment.
+Don’t let your textbooks from last semester crowd your apartment.
 Instead, take a few minutes to sell them.
 You can earn some money from selling those textbooks and keep your apartment clutter-free at the same time.
 What would you do with an extra, say, $300?

 Manage your credit card responsibly